Forming a Contract Requires the Establishment of the Six Key ElementsPage last modified: June 15 2021

-Where the Six Elements Known As Offer, Acceptance, Consideration, Intention, Capacity, and Legality, Are Proven, A Binding Contract Will Likely Be Deemed to Exist.
-Some Contracts Must Be In Writing.
+A Court Will Likely Deem a Binding Contract to Exist When the Six Elements Known As Offer, Acceptance, Consideration, Intention, Capacity, and Legality, Are Proven.
+There Are Some Types of Contracts That Must Be In Writing.

 Similar Questions About Forming a Contract Include: